 |Frequency range||5 Hz – 30000 Hz|

 Just looking at the warranty should make it clear how confident the producers are in the build of these headphones.
-The Crossfade M-100 comes with a 2-year warranty, which is already great by itself, but what’s more, even if they break after the 2-year period you can buy new ones from V-Moda for half the price.
+The Crossfade M-100 comes with a 2-year warranty, which is already great by itself.
+Plus, if they break after this 2-year period, you can buy new ones from V-Moda for half the price.
 That’s confidence in your product, and it’s not misplaced.

 Like we’ve said, the Crossfade M-100 is built like a tank, with mostly metal parts, giving it a premium look and feel that is to be expected considering the price tag on these headphones.
-What little plastic is used on the ear cups is also very hard and durable.
+The little plastic bit used on the ear cups is also very hard and durable.
 The steel-flex headband is exceptionally elastic and can take all kinds of abuse.

-And speaking of comports, the ear pads use memory foam cushioning.
-The layer of cushioning isn’t so thick as to feel like the headphones are hugging your ears but they’re decent and you can get away with wearing them for a good few hours at the very least before feeling any discomfort.
-The clamping force is also such that you could comfortably jog with these headphones on, ridiculous as that would look, while still managing not to press too tightly.
+Speaking of comports, the ear pads use memory foam cushioning.
+The layer of cushioning isn’t so thick as to feel like the headphones are hugging your ears, but they’re decent and you can get away with wearing them for a good few hours at the very least before feeling any discomfort.
+The clamping force is also such that you could comfortably jog with these headphones on, while still managing not to press too tightly.

 Next up, let’s consider how good these headphones are at isolating sound.
 Right off the bat, you should know that the M-100 doesn’t feature active noise canceling, so it all comes down to the materials in and around the ear pads.

-And frankly, it’s a bit lackluster.
+Frankly, it’s a bit lackluster.
 First all of, they don’t even keep all the sound in, though truth be told, you’d have to turn to volume up to eleven for the sound to leak out.
-Still, if you like listening to music during your commutes and don’t want to bother the people around, you’ll have to mind the volume.
+Still, if you like listening to music during your commutes and don’t want to bother the people around you, you’ll have to mind the volume.

-Of course, the bigger problem than the noise coming out is noise coming in.
-You’ll have to have music playing moderately loudly to completely block out near-by conversations and even then the lower frequency sounds will go right through.
+Of course, the only thing worse than the noise coming out is the noise coming in.
+You’ll have to have music playing moderately loudly to completely block out near-by conversations, and even then the lower frequency sounds will go right through.

 It also helps that the M-100 uses detachable cables and features an input on both ear cups.
-At the very least, this makes it so that you don’t have to suffer dangling cables around your body, but if you want to take full advantage of it you can use it for daisy-chaining, which basically lets you connect another pair of headphones to the free input on the M-100 and play the same music on both.
+This makes it so that you don’t have to suffer dangling cables around your body, but if you want to take full advantage of it you can use it for daisy-chaining, which basically lets you connect another pair of headphones to the free input on the M-100 and play the same music on both.

-Or you can take the opposite approach and connect each ear cup to another source.
+Besides this, you can take the opposite approach instead and connect each ear cup to another source.

 What’s more, one of the two cables you get also has an extra input dangling off of it, so you could technically connect three headphones to a single smartphone; just don’t expect the sound quality to remain the same across the board if you do this.

-Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability and whatever else have you but be a dud if the sound quality isn’t on point, especially at this price range.
+Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability and everything else, but be a dud if the sound quality isn’t on point, especially at this price range.

 So how exactly does the Crossfade M-100 fare in this regard?

 First of all, it’s important to highlight that these are still bass headphones.
 The bass isn’t overbearing like it was in some of V-Moda’s previous outings.
-The sound signature isn’t nearly as V-shaped and treble and midrange especially get their chance to shine.
+The sound signature isn’t nearly as V-shaped and treble, while midrange especially get their chance to shine.
 But it’s not as if the bass was sacked to make room for the other frequencies either.

 V-Moda headsets have found popularity in particular among DJs for the strong bass that still allows for clarity in other frequencies.

-Fans of classical music can find more suitable headphones for this price, but the M-100 does modern genres like metal, hip-hop, and electronic genres justice and you won’t regret buying them if they’re within your budget.
+Fans of classical music can find more suitable headphones for this price, but the M-100 does justice to modern genres like metal, hip-hop and electronic genres.
+You won’t regret buying them if they’re within your budget.